flamwenco/40s-wiki-backup/boards/vault-35.md

 # Vault 35

-A Vault 35 is a 35% percent keyboard created and sold by Cain of MechVault
+A Vault 35 is a 35% percent keyboard created and sold by Cain of MechVault.

+### Overview

 The hallmark of a Vault 35 is its 4u x 11u layout, small bezels, large blockers, and (usually) translucent case.
 The most popular variant of the Vault 35 is the [HHKB](https://hhkeyboard.us/blog/the-mystery-behind-the-ctrl-key-and-unique-hhkb-layout) layout.
 The first Vault 35 prototype that is similar to how it exists today was assembled sometime around September of 2021.
 In July of 2023, Cain posted a picture of his first functional prototype of a WKL Vault 35.
 This WKL Vault 35 was oddly enough in an aluminum case rather than the signature translucent cases that Vault 35s were nearly synonymous with.